What Is Durometer (Hardness)?

 Durometer is a unitless value.
 That means a material’s hardness is relative to the measured hardness of other materials when using the same durometer scale.
 Hardness values range from 0–100.
 Materials with higher values are harder than materials with lower values.
 For example, a golf ball with a Shore hardness of 90A is harder than a pencil eraser with a Shore hardness of 40A.
 However, it’s important to only compare hardness values from the same scale.
 A hardness of 40 on the Shore A scale is not the same as a hardness of 40 on the Shore D scale.
 This is because hardness values are relative to materials on the same scale and no relationship exists between the values of different scales.

-1. Identify and attach the appropriate indenting foot to the durometer.
+- Identify and attach the appropriate indenting foot to the durometer.
 The Shore hardness scale that should be used depends on the test specimen material, while the shape and size of the indenting foot depend on the Shore hardness scale.

-2. Lay the test specimen on a hard, flat surface that is ¼” thick or greater.
+- Lay the test specimen on a hard, flat surface that is ¼” thick or greater.

-3. Test the Shore hardness of the material by placing the durometer and its indenting foot against the surface of the test specimen.
+- Test the Shore hardness of the material by placing the durometer and its indenting foot against the surface of the test specimen.

-4. Record the Shore hardness value.
+- Record the Shore hardness value.

 The test method is the same no matter what Shore hardness scale is used.

-What Is Durometer (Hardness) Scale?
+What Is a Durometer Scale

-A durometer (hardness) scale is a classification that describes the hardness of different materials that are grouped together based on similar attributes such as rigidity and flexibility.
+A durometer scale is a classification that describes the hardness of different materials that are grouped together based on similar attributes such as rigidity and flexibility.
 Some hardness (durometer) scales, such as Shore A and Shore OO, are intended for softer materials.
 Others, like Shore D, are for harder materials.
 Each scale’s values range from 0 to 100, with materials becoming harder as their hardness value increases.

-What Are the Different Types of Durometer (Hardness) Scales?
+Different Types of Durometer Scales

 There are several different types of hardness (durometer) scales that quantify the hardness of different materials.
 The ASTM D2240 is the standard measurement system used to measure the durometer of thermoplastic elastomers (TPEs), thermoset (vulcanized) rubbers, and elastomeric materials, among others.
 The 12 different hardness scales are described in the list below: